Frequently Asked Questions

 You can ask to have the funds paid out to the account holder, or the beneficiary, or name a different beneficiary.
 The new beneficiary must be a relative of the old beneficiary as defined by the IRS.

 You don't have to be an Alaska resident to participate, so you can continue to maintain your account and make contributions no matter where you live.
+And, if you participate in the plan for two years, you may be eligible to receive resident tuition rates at the University of Alaska, even though you've moved out of state.

 - By check or money order.
 Credit cards are not accepted.